Costing Methods

 -

-Average – Costing is calculated as the total units available during a specific date range.
-The units are then divided by the beginning inventory cost plus the cost of additions to inventory.
-Average is the moving average method.
+Average – NetSuite calculates average cost as the total units available during a specific date range, then divides them by beginning inventory cost plus any additions.
+This is called the moving average method.

 -

-First-In, First-Out (FIFO) – The first goods purchased are assumed to be the first goods sold.
-Therefore, the ending inventory consists of the most recently purchased goods.
-This method is useful to track different shipments of similar products.
+First-In, First-Out (FIFO) – NetSuite assumes the first goods you buy are the first ones you sell.
+Therefore, your ending inventory has the most recently purchased goods.
+This method helps you track different shipments of similar products.

 -